Combining bright, pale green bathroom walls with wood accessories created a perfect balance of feminine and masculine in our owner’s suite bathroom.

 Accessorizing with Wood Tones

 After painting the cabinets white and the walls a feminine green I was concerned that I was going to make the room too feminine.
 Ultimately, I decided that the room needed a few more masculine elements for balance.
 I brought back the wood IKEA RIBBA frames that were hanging there before.
-I also found a large mirror on Craigslist, which I updated with some dark stain.
+I also found a large mirror on Craigslist, which I updated with a dark stain.

 The frames house a few photos of flowers that I took on our trip to Europe a few years back.
 I always work something sentimental into each room in our house.
 These prints definitely make me smile.
 The top photo was taken outside of Kensington palace and the middle one was taken in Scotland at the Glasgow Cathedral.
 The bottom photo I actually took when we got back but tulips are my favorite flower, so I had to include it.